wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-teams-enterprise-compliance/includes/5-use-ediscovery.md

 ## Create a hold

-Once you have created a Core eDiscovery case, you can add one or more holds.
+Once you have created a eDiscovery (Standard) case, you can add one or more holds.
 When you place content locations on hold, content is preserved until you either remove or delete the hold.
 It may take up to 24 hours for a hold to take effect.
 A hold may be:

 - **Infinite** - where all content in the specified locations is placed on hold.
 - **Query based** - where only the content that matches a search query is placed on hold.